Iterative Estimation of Nonparametric Regressions with Continuous Endogenous Variables and Discrete Instruments: Introduction

 In this work, we consider the nonparametric regression model

-where the explanatory variable $Z$ is endogenous.
-This model is usually identified and estimated by taking the instrumental variable, $W$, to be mean independent of the error term.
-That is, $E(U\vert W)=0$, which is an exogeneity restriction on $W$.
+where the explanatory variable $X$ is endogenous.
+This model is usually identified and estimated by taking the instrumental variable, $W$, as mean-independent of the error term.
+That is, $E(U\vert W)=0$, an exogeneity restriction on $W$.

-Under this relatively weak hypothesis, the regression function $\varphi$ is the solution of the integral equation
+Under this relatively weak hypothesis, the regression function $\vdagger$ is the solution of the integral equation

-An estimator of $\varphi$ is obtained by solving a regularized version of this functional equation \citep[see][among others]{chen2012,darolles2011,florens2003,hall2005,horowitz2011,newey2003}.
+An estimator of $\vdagger$ is obtained by solving a regularized version of this functional equation \citep[see][among others]{chen2012,darolles2011,florens2003,hall2005,horowitz2011,newey2003}.